 A better way to tip a blackjack dealer16 October 2009

 Many blackjack players feel uneasy about tipping a dealer because they don't know when to tip, how much to tip, or even how to go about giving a tip (a tip in the casino industry is also known as a "toke").
 Therefore, I've focused this article on how to go about doing it, and present what I consider to be the best way to tip.

 Why should a player tip a dealer anyway?
 After all, tipping won't miraculously change your luck or the odds.
-One can also argue that tipping has an expectation of -100%, which means the money you tip is lost.
-And furthermore you are under no obligation to tip when you play blackjack.
+One can also argue that tipping has an expectation of -100 percent, which means the money you tip is lost.
+And furthermore, you are under no obligation to tip when you play blackjack.

 Basically, tipping will ensure that you will have a friendly and helpful dealer that will go a long way toward making your playing experience an enjoyable one.
 For most players, having a good time with a friendly dealer is reason enough to tip.

 There are two common ways that most players tip a dealer.
 One way is to simply place a chip on the layout at any time and tell the dealer "this is for you."
 Most players who tip this way do so at the end of their playing session after they have colored up their chips and are ready to leave the table.